faressoft/terminalizer/README.md

 * `frameBox.type`: Can be `null`, `window`, `floating`, or `solid`.
 * `frameBox.title`: To display a title for the frame or `null`.
-* `frameBox.style`: To apply custom CSS styles or to overwrite the current ones.
+* `frameBox.style`: To apply custom CSS styles or to override the current ones.

 ### Null Frame